 Tradestation mobile app

 - Day trade on the go with a very efficient and stylish mobile application.
-It has a 4.2 android review score and 4.6 on Apple Store Rating.
-However, app is only available in English.
+It has a 4.2 Android review score and a 4.6 Apple Store Rating.
+However, the app is only available in English.

-- Provides the option to use the same order types and order terms as the web trading platform
+- It provides the option to use the same order types and order terms as the web trading platform.

 - Alerts and notifications: TradeStation apps offer to set up price alerts and notifications – this feature is unavailable on the web trading platform